artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 * *Italiano*: da [**Angelo Lazzari**](http://www.redtulp.com/).

 == Support ==
-Since **WooCommerce - APG Weight and Postcode/State/Country Shipping** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
+Since **WC - APG Weight Shipping** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
 In any case **Art Project Group** provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WooCommerce - APG Weight and Postcode/State/Country Shipping** on your website?
+Did you liked and you have proved useful **WC - APG Weight Shipping** on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
-* To [Andy_P](http://profiles.wordpress.org/andy_p/) and [Mantish](http://wordpress.org/support/profile/mantish) for the great plugin and modification that have inspired **WooCommerce - APG Weight and Postcode/State/Country Shipping**.
+* To [Andy_P](https://profiles.wordpress.org/andy_p/) and [Mantish](https://wordpress.org/support/profile/mantish) for the great plugin and modification that have inspired **WC - APG Weight Shipping**.
 * To all that use it.
 * All that you help to improve it.
 * All you made donations.